 It’s best to install the break tank at ground level where the mains water flow will be at its best.
-The kitchen, utility room and as near to the incoming water main as possible are the best places to install one.
+The kitchen, utility room, and the nearest incoming water main as possible are the best places to install one.

 The water booster pump should be installed next to the break tank, so it’s pushing water to the rest of the dwelling’s water main pipe.
 A good quality pump that is quiet in operation is a must.

-A system of pressure and/or flow sensors control the pump, combined into a compact unit, plumbed into the pump outlet port.
+A pressure and/or flow sensors control the pump, combined into a compact unit, plumbed into the pump outlet port.
 This unit will automatically control the pump, switching the pump on when the pressure drops and switching the pump off when there is no demand.
-There are two main types of pump controller for booster water pressure.
+There are two main types of pump controllers for booster water pressure.

-Pressure switch: This simply works by switching on and off at preset pressures.
-As an example, the switch could be set to turn on at a low of 1.5 bar and turn off at 2.8 bar.
+Pressure switch: This works by switching on and off at preset pressures.
+For example, the switch could be set to turn on at a low of 1.5 bar and turn off at 2.8 bar.
 The “off” pressure setting needs to be below the maximum pump pressure.
-To help smooth out pressure spikes and hammering you use this type of pressure switch with an expansion vessel.
-When you close a tap quickly or the washing machine closes a valve it regulates the pressure.
+To help smooth out pressure spikes and hammering, you use this type of pressure switch with an expansion vessel.
+When you close a tap quickly or the washing machine closes a valve, it regulates the pressure.

 Hotels, guest houses and larger properties may have the same low flow rate issues, usually compounded by higher demands at peak times.
 Typically a hotel where multiple guests would like showers at 7:30 AM or 6 PM.
-The solution is similar but the equipment is slightly different.
+The solution is similar, but the equipment is slightly different.
 The break tank will need to be larger, so outside the main building may be the best place for installation.
-The pump system will require a high level of control with the use of variable speed pump controllers and pumps, to keep up with the varying flow rates and demand cycles.
+The pump system will require a high level of control using variable speed pump controllers and pumps to keep up with the varying flow rates and demand cycles.
 Firstly a consultant will assess the requirements and measure the mains water flow.
 Their assessment leads to designing a system to maintain the desired flow rate and pressure at all times of the demand cycle.

-There are a few things you need to be aware of if you intend to boost your water pressure.
+You need to be aware of a few things if you intend to boost your water pressure.

 We always recommend a qualified plumber or heating engineer to carry out any installation of a booster system.
-All installations must comply with water bylaws and regulation.
+All installations must comply with water bylaws and regulations.

 J & K Recovery in Leighton Buzzard needed a fuel management system to replace their existing paper-based method.
 With over 30 vehicles and drivers drawing diesel from their yard tank, this was proving to be a time-consuming and inefficient method.
 When the operations director at J K Recovery contacted Tank Services, we were keen to provide a cost-effective solution.
 Meeting the needs of a busy recovery yard, with drivers coming and going at all hours, was a compelling challenge.